 Each student will be expected to give a short presentation of their work (15 minutes), which will be followed by a discussion with the panel and the other student participants.
 Each participating student will also be asked to prepare a poster describing their work for presentation in the SIGGRAPH Asia posters program.
 Submissions will be accepted through 12 August 2019.

-Dr. Alyn Rockwood (Boulder Graphics, USA) Professor Brian Wyvill (University of Victoria, United Kingdom) Professor Ming Lin (University of Maryland at College Park, USA) Professor Geoff Wyvill (University of Otago, New Zealand) Dr. Mashuda Glencross (Pismo Software, United Kingdom)
+Dr. Alyn Rockwood (Boulder Graphics, USA) Professor Brian Wyvill (University of Victoria, Canada) Professor Ming Lin (University of Maryland at College Park, USA) Professor Geoff Wyvill (University of Otago, New Zealand) Dr. Mashuda Glencross (The University of Queensland, Australia)

 Submissions are due on 12 August 2019, 23:59 UTC/GMT.